 • Negotiate your final price: Some window companies are open to negotiating installation prices.
 If your quote price seems too high, negotiate for a lower price.
 You can also use other quotes as leverage for a better deal.

-Although you can install many other window types on your own, installing a bay window is too complicated.
+Although you can install many other window types on your own, building a bay window is too complicated.
 Bay windows are large, hard to maneuver, and require cutting into your walls, so hiring a professional window installation company is best.
 A window installer will have the necessary tools, experience, and additional hands to complete the installation properly.
 You’ll also get the added protection of a labor warranty to cover any faulty installations or workmanship issues.

 A professional window installer can recommend the best windows for your project and ideal locations for the installation.
 They’ll provide an itemized quote and a project timeline.
 It’s important to research your prospective installer, review their previous jobs, and verify their credentials.
 We don’t recommend working with an unlicensed window installer or contractor.